inveniosoftware-contrib/citadel-search/documentation/mappings/indico.md

       * __affiliation__: Affiliation of the person.
 Stored as text for full-text search.
       * __role__: Role(s) of the person.
 Stored as keyword for exact match.
    * __url__: URL to the subcontribution.
-* __creation_date__: Creation date of the subcontribution.
-Stored as date with 'YYYY-MM-DDZHH:MM' format.
-* __start_date__: Starting date of the subcontribution.
-Stored as date with 'YYYY-MM-DDZHH:MM' format.
-* __end_date__: Ending date of the subcontribution.
-Stored as date with 'YYYY-MM-DDZHH:MM' format.

 - jsonschema path: 'citadel-search/cern_search_rest_api/modules/cernsearch/jsonschemas/indico/indico/subcontributions_v1.1.0.json'
 - mapping path: 'citadel-search/cern_search_rest_api/modules/cernsearch/mappings/indico/v7/indico/subcontributions_v1.1.0.json'